Death Breath

 Death Breath is a Swedish death metal band featuring Robert Pehrsson (Thunder Express/Dundertåget) and Nicke Andersson, formerly of the death metal band Entombed, who wanted to return to playing drums and death metal.
-The members of the band are both members of other bands but do not consider Death Breath to be a side project.
-The band was formed in 2005 and was originally intended to be named Black Breath but to the band's surprise the name Death Breath had never been used by a metal band.
-The band consider their music to be pure death metal, free from seven-string guitars, five-string basses and triggered drums.
-The band's music is influenced by Slayer, Venom, Black Sabbath, Autopsy, Celtic Frost as well as old horror movies and HP Lovecraft.
+The members of the band are members of other bands but do not consider Death Breath a side project.
+The band was formed in 2005, originally intended to be named Black Breath, but to the band's surprise, the name Death Breath had never been used by a metal band.
+The band consider their music pure death metal, free from seven-string guitars, five-string basses and triggered drums.
+The band's influences include Slayer, Venom, Black Sabbath, Autopsy, Celtic Frost as well as old horror movies and HP Lovecraft.